 Setting up a course marketplace is a huge endeavor.
 You have to invest a significant amount of time, effort, and money in order to establish, promote, and make your site successful.

 Hence, having a step-by-step process, and a checklist of sorts can help you follow each part of the process for smooth and error-free development.

 In a hurry?
 Grab the hot-to-trot 20-point checklist that outlines the steps and go through it whenever you get time.

 Here’s how you can go about it:

 #1.
-Choose your niche and build a basic website framework
+Pick a niche to build a basic website framework

 If you aim to build a full-fledged online course marketplace from day #1, you’ll be overwhelmed and none of your plans will materialize.

-Therefore, your first step should be to create the framework for your primary site.
-By this, we mean a version of your site with minimum features that must be present in any e-learning site.
+Your first step should be to create the framework for your primary site.
+A version of your site with must-have features.
+For that, you must figure out a niche.

-For example, decide whether you want to focus on one particular subject, say, music, and dive deep into it, or you want to cover an overview of a lot of subjects.
+For example, decide whether you want to focus on one particular subject, say, music, and dive deep into it, or you want to launch industry-focused courses.